-If you change your payroll software, you won’t need to claim the Employment Allowance again as we will automatically carry your claim forward each tax year.
+If you change your payroll software, you will not need to claim the Employment Allowance again as we will automatically carry your claim forward each tax year.
 However, you may need to submit a new EPS, if your new software needs this, to enable your Employment Allowance claim to continue.

 3. Multiple PAYE schemes

 You can only claim one Employment Allowance for your business or charity even if you have multiple PAYE schemes for different parts of your business or charity.

 When nominating the PAYE scheme that you want to use your allowance against, you should pick a scheme where you think you will most likely have at least £4,000 of employer Class 1 NICs liability in that tax year.
 This ensures that all, or as much of the Employment Allowance is used as possible.

 You can not move your existing Employment Allowance claim to another PAYE scheme during the tax year.
 However, you can stop your claim at the end of the tax year, nominate another PAYE scheme in the new tax year (before you make any NICs or PAYE payments), and make a new claim against that scheme.